 |Demonstration school (1884- )||A school used to demonstrate educational methods to trainee teachers and provide practice in teaching.
 From 1928, the term demonstration school replaced the previous term 'practice' school.
 These schools continue to be ordinary schools with an added demonstration function, and are not specifically designated in the database.|

 Distance education centres were established in 1991 in strategic locations throughout the state to deliver education to those students who were isolated or whose special circumstances prevent them from attending regular schools.

 Some distance education centres operate from within regular government schools and are not identified in this database.
-They are instead listed on the department's website.
 See also reference to the Open Training and Education Network (OTEN) under